Internet gap hinders small firms in poor countries, study shows

-Small and medium-sized enterprises (SMEs) in Brazil are three times less productive than big firms there while those in India are 10 times less productive.
-The report published on Wednesday by the International Trade Center, a joint venture of the World Trade Organization and the United Nations, aimed to find out why.
+Small and medium-sized entreprises (SMEs) in Brazil are three times less productive than big firms there while those in India are 10 times less productive.
+The report published on Wednesday by the International Trade Centre, a joint venture of the World Trade Organization and the United Nations, aimed to find out why.

 It examined 38 indicators to gauge the national and business environment and firms’ capacity to “compete, connect and change”.
 They include such measures as managerial experience, level of training, and existence of bank accounts and audited financial statements.